-- A family orientation at the beginning of the school year; At least two parent/teacher conferences during which assessment data on the child's - At least two parent/teacher conferences during which assessment data on the child's progress must be shared; - Documentation of the parent(s)/guardian(s) efforts to participate in the parenting programming offered by the Center. - The provision of parent resources (a parent education resource library, regular newsletters, etc.); and - Opportunities and written operating policies for ongoing parent involvement (volunteerism, classroom visits, etc.).
+- A family orientation at the beginning of the school year. - At least two parent/teacher conferences during which assessment data on the child's progress must be shared. - Documentation of the parent(s)/guardian(s) efforts to participate in the parenting programming offered by the Center. - The provision of parent resources (a parent education resource library, regular newsletters, etc.); and - Opportunities and written operating policies for ongoing parent involvement (volunteerism, classroom visits, etc.).